Isafatokun/Isafatokun/README.md

 ### 🌱 I’m currently learning  Javascript and GoLang.

-### 👯 I’m looking to collaborate on Backend projetcs requiring a backend dev.
+### 👯 I’m looking to collaborate on Backend projects.

 ### 😄 Pronouns: He